-Have you ever walked around the corner (or edge) of a park.
-After completion of a whole round the distance traveled by you will be exactly equal to the perimeter of a figure.
+Have you ever walked around the corner (or edge) of a park?
+After completion of a whole round, the distance travelled by you will be exactly equal to the perimeter of a figure.

 Perimeter = 12 + 6 + 7 + 9 = 34

 For a Regular polygon, which has all the sides of equal length, the perimeter is defined as,

 where n = number of sides of a polygon,

 Imagine that you are asked to find the perimeter of the triangle given in the following figure.

 If perimeter is the length of the complete boundary of some surface, then individual side lengths should add up to give us the perimeter.
 Therefore the perimeter of the triangle given above can be calculated as follows.

 = 4 cm + 4 cm + 6 cm

 Therefore, the perimeter of the above triangle is 14 cm.